Our Titan Sentinel guide contains all of the subclass’s abilities, passive abilities, grenades, barricades and other upgrades.

-Editor's UPDATE #7: Just below we’ve added in a brand new section that highlights the best grenade you can use for PVP, and one that’s been completely overlooked in our opinion.
+Editor's UPDATE #8: Just below we’ve added in a brand new section that highlights one of the best skill trees for crowd control purposes.
 Of course, we’ll continue updating this page as we get some more hands on time with the Titan Sentinel so keep an eye on this article for more!

 The best grenade for PVP

 More often than not, you’ll choose a grenade based on the damage it does to opponents.
 While this applies to all the other classes, the Titan Sentinel has access to one grenade we believe is completely overlooked.

 While it may not deliver a ton of damage in PVP, the Suppression Grenade is by far your best choice when going up against other players in the Crucible (strictly PVP, not PVE mind).
 It’s so strong because it has the ability to stop enemies from using any of their abilities for a whole 10 seconds - this includes jumping too.

 What’s more incredible is its ability to shut down an enemy who’s in Super form.
 Chuck it at the feet of a Titan Striker in Fists of Havoc form and it’ll instantly put a stop to their time in Super mode.
 There’s no other ability in Destiny 2 with this sort of power, so it’s essential that you go ahead and equip this grenade for your PVP pursuits.
 You’ll be the bane of the enemy team!